segmentstream-com/segmentstream-com.github.io/_docs/integrations/onesignal.md

 * How to connect OneSignal Web Push notifications to your website.
 * How to configure the transfer of segments in OneSignal.

 OneSignal is a system for sending cross-browser and cross-platform push notifications.
 OneSignal is able to create audiences based on the events on the site and send browser-based pushes to this audience.
-DigitalDataManager allows you to send data about the behavior of your users to [OneSignal](https://onesignal.com/).
+SegmentStream allows you to send data about the behavior of your users to [OneSignal](https://onesignal.com/).

 ### Page contents